betegon/16-QAM-Detection-MIMO/README.md

 `utils.py`  			   - Diverse utils necessary to perform the MIMO detection.

 `detection.py`                 - Principal detection module.

-`remove_comments`   - Script to remove comments from files.
+`remove_comments.py`   - Script to remove comments from files.

+`report.pdf`   				 -  Slides explaining the work realized in this repository.
+Used for class presentation.